 Internships and fellowships at the MFAH are defined by the supervisors to meet the challenges of ongoing and/or time-sensitive projects.
 For example, in the curatorial department, an intern or fellow may engage in research about artists and works of art to enhance collection records, or assist with an upcoming exhibition; in the department of learning and interpretation, an intern may develop resources or assist with programs for a specific audience (families, teachers, etc.).

 When reviewing available internships and fellowships, carefully consider which opportunity best matches your personal and professional goals.
-Download the complete descriptions at the links below.Top
+Access complete descriptions for positions at the links below.Top

 How to Apply

 ► Please review the internship program overview and eligibility guidelines before applying.

 To apply for any of the internship and fellowship opportunities at the Museum of Fine Arts, Houston, listed above, submit the following application materials: